Placekey/snowflake-external-function/README.md

     The procedure takes the following input variables:
     - `TBL_QUERY`: the name of the table in which your address/POI data is stored
-    - `TBL_MAPPING`: the name of the column mapping table
+    - `TBL_MAPPING`: the name of the column mapping table defined earlier
-    - `TBL_OUT`: the name of the table to write the results
+    - `TBL_OUT`: the name of the table to store the results
-    - `TBL_TEMP`: the name of the temporary table required by the procedure
+    - `TBL_TEMP`: the name of the temporary table used in the procedure
-    - `API_FUNCTION`: the name of the External Function we defined earlier
+    - `API_FUNCTION`: the name of the External Function defined earlier
-    - `BATCH_SIZE`: number of rows to call in each iteration (the function limits the maximum to 1,000)
+    - `BATCH_SIZE`: number of rows to call in each iteration of the internal loop (maximum 1,000)

 - The procedure can be called like follows: